nathantbaker/groupme-village-bot/README.md

 | /which2          | Returns 2 random villager names |
 | /which3          | Returns 3 random villager names |

-# GroupMe Village Bot

-Setup a GroupMe bot that uses the names of the people in your group!

-## Commands

 Beep Boop.
 Here is what I can do!

 Start all commands with a forward slash (/).
 Commands are not case sensitive.
 You can use all commands in the middle of a sentence except for the /start and /stop commands.

+# GroupMe Village Bot

+Setup a GroupMe bot that uses the names of the people in your group!

 ## Local Dev